shuhaowu/shuhaowu.github.com/pages/certs.md

 <br />

-Since this website is completely unencrypted, it is feasible for an active attacker to alter the content of this page.
-Hence, I have published all of my certificates and their fingerprints on Github.
-Github is currently SSL-only and should be able to be trusted.
+I do not have a view for the certificates on this site yet.
+You can however find my certificates on Github.

 <p class="certlink"><a href="https://github.com/shuhaowu/shuhaowu.github.com/tree/master/static/certs">Link to Certificates</a></p>